itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 *   **Lazy Loading:** Investigate dynamic imports for heavy libraries like `recharts` to load them only on relevant pages.
 *   **Icon Optimization:** Consider migrating `lucide-react` to native imports if further optimization is needed.
 *   **Locale Stripping:** Explore options to remove unused locales from `date-fns` via webpack or Next.js configuration.
 *   **Cloudflare Worker Evaluation:** Continue to evaluate if the full Cloudflare Worker build/deployment model is essential for the project's long-term goals or if simpler deployment targets suffice.

+---

+> **Cross-reference:**
+> - For the standalone Tool B prototype, see [../clinical_engine.py](../clinical_engine.py).
+> - For detailed notes on the prototype and its integration, see [../.cursor/rules/python.md](../.cursor/rules/python.md).
+> - Keep this file, [../.cursor/rules/python.md](../.cursor/rules/python.md), and [../clinical_engine.py](../clinical_engine.py) in sync regarding Tool B's vision and integration plans.